I was reading about some of the

 So how do you know that maybe you too weren't once a Jim, a serial killer?
 Or that maybe once upon a time I too was once a Billy, a sadistic torturer?

 We don't know where we came from, or what we have done in past lives.
 No one knows where anyone came from.

 So the only thing we can do is to forgive ourselves and to feel compassion for ourselves and for everyone else.
 Because really, we really don't know where any of us came from, or what we may have done in the past.

 The only thing that matters right now, is who we are right now, where we are right now and who we can become.

-If you liked this article, as you probably already know you can subscribe to this site using either the RSS feed or the "Subscribe" box on the upper right-hand corner, and be the first to receive all the newest and latest articles that I put up before anyone else finds out about them!
+If you liked this article, as you probably already know you can subscribe to this site using the "Subscribe" box on the upper right-hand corner, and be the first to receive all the newest and latest articles that I put up before anyone else finds out about them!

 If you liked this article you might also enjoy: